philipellisis/csd-docs/docs/PinOne/pinball-fx-calibration.md

 # Pinball FX Calibration

-Before you can use the controller in Pinball FX, you first need to conifgure the controller in Steam.
+Before you can use the controller in Pinball FX, you first need to configure the controller in Steam.
 You can do that by following the instructions [here](./steam-calibration)

 1. In Pinball FX, all you need to do is set the controller as show below and you plunger nudge and all buttons should work as desired: